-“Having fallen in love with Italian food and culture from spending time in rural Umbria, this dish is a celebration of the purity of Umbrian food which Ashley speaks so fondly of.
-Facing her fear of making pasta from scratch, Ashley makes umbricelli (named after the earthworm, of all things!) – the rustic unevenness is all part of the joy, so there’s no need to worry about being too precise.
-Just remember to roll the pasta slightly thinner than you think it should be as it will puff up slightly as it cooks. ”
+“Having fallen in love with Italian food and culture while spending time in rural Umbria, for Ashley this dish is a total celebration of the purity of Umbrian food which she speaks so fondly of.
+The rustic unevenness of the pasta shape – umbricelli – is all part of the joy, so there’s no need to worry about being too precise.
+Have fun! ”

-Add the anchovies to the porcini pan (they will just melt), toss together, then add a little pasta water to emulsify into a lovely mushroom sauce.
-Remove from the heat, then stir in the butter.
+Add the anchovies to the porcini pan – they’ll melt in – and toss together, then add a little pasta water to emulsify into a lovely mushroom sauce.
+Remove from the heat and stir in the butter.

-Using tongs, drag the pasta into the porcini pan taking a little cooking water along with it.
+Using tongs, drag the pasta straight into the porcini pan, taking a little cooking water with it.
 Toss together, then finely grate in the cheese, and toss again.

-Season to perfection with sea salt and black pepper, then finish with a drizzle of extra virgin olive oil.
+Scatter over the remaining truffle, season to perfection with sea salt and black pepper, and finish with a drizzle of extra virgin olive oil.
+Simply delicious!